javadVatan/Android-Neomorph-FrameLayout/README.md

 ```"neomorph_style"``` - style could be "stroke" or "fill" <br>

 ### Recommendation:
- I did n't use this view because it's not good for complicated UI, I reccommned you to use this library :
+ I didn't use this view any more, Because it's not good for complicated UI, I reccommned you to use this library :
  Neumorphism in Android -> https://github.com/fornewid/neumorphism {I use this for my project, it's not too much heavy in Rendaring the view.}
  Or
  Android Neumorphism Design -> https://www.uplabs.com/posts/android-neumorphism-library